Apple cuts current-quarter production plan for new iPhones by 10 percent: Nikkei

 Many analysts and consumers have said the new iPhones are overpriced.

-Apple asked its suppliers late last month to produce fewer-than-planned units of its XS, XS Max and XR models, the Nikkei reported, citing sources with knowledge of the request. (s.nikkei.com/2TEJ02G)
+Apple asked its suppliers late last month to produce fewer-than-planned units of its XS, XS Max and XR models, the Nikkei reported, citing sources with knowledge of the request.

 The request was made before Apple announced its forecast cut, the Nikkei said.
 The bleaker sales outlook, which Apple attributed to weak China demand, triggered a broad sell-off in global stock markets.